kpiris/bcbbr/README.md

 the "Unassigned" collection on the admin console) **ALSO WILL NOT BE BACKED UP**.

+> [!WARNING]
+Up to, at least, version 2025.12.1 the item field customizing the _Autofill On Page Load_ option for every item does not get exported.

 > [!TIP]
 To guarantee that the backup will be 100% complete, the account should have access to ALL the collections in the organization(s), besides being an owner or